carpentries-incubator/jekyll-pages-novice/_episodes/03-github-pages.md

 3. Commit your changes.

-Let's see how we can use these parameters from our pages.
 Site-wide information and configuration settings from `_config.yml` are made available as `site.parameter_name` variable in every page/file within the website/repository.
 There is a number of
 [predefined site-wide variables](https://jekyllrb.com/docs/variables#site-variables) available to you (such as `site.title` and `site.email`).
 Others (such as `site.description`) you can define yourself.

-We will now make use of these parameters in our pages.
+To access the values of configuration parameters within Markdown files, you have to enclose them in double curly braces {{ "{{ and  " }}}}.

 1. Modify index.md file to look like:
    ~~~